 to turn individual poems into a polished collection

-my 20+ years of reviewing, editing, assembling and publishing poetry
+my 20+ years of reviewing, editing, shaping collections, and publishing poetry

 you are a poet. you are ready

-I’ve designed this ten-week course to provide you with structure, creative community, and accountability during the demanding & exciting process of creating a chapbook manuscript (10-30 pp), whether you wish to submit it for publication, or simply learn how books are built, using your own poems.
+I’ve designed this ten-week course to provide you with structure, creative community, and accountability during the demanding & exciting process of creating a chapbook manuscript (10-30 pp) or portfolio, whether you wish to submit your work for publication, apply to graduate school, or learn how books are built while tending to your own poems.

-in 2018, this course will take place for the first time in an online classroom, hosted by Pathwright, where we can freely interact, discuss the course content, and share our work in progress.
+in 2018, this course will take place for the first time in an online classroom where we can freely interact, discuss the course content, and share our work in progress.

-as your facilitator, I’ll ask powerful questions, push the work where it needs to go further, & help you find an appropriate form for your body of work.
+as your facilitator, I’ll share resources and offer instruction, ask powerful questions, push the work where it needs to go further, & help you find an appropriate form for your body of work.

 we’ll identify your best poems, & those yet to be written, & consider how to assemble them into something that is greater than the sum of its parts.